Mynusjanai/japanese_classification/README.md

 # Data Cleaning & EDA
-The data was read in from binary, sorted and then saved to an npz file for further access and to model upon.
+The data was read in from binary, sorted, and then saved to a .npz file for further access and to model upon.
 The separate datasets were then merged into one to represent the full scope of the Japanese language.
 Once done and training labels were created, the data images were able to be rendered for inspection. <br>
 ![merged_images](./img/merged_images.png)<br><br>